Champii/crypto-dht/README.md

 - Get pending transactions from other nodes
 - Fees
 - Scrypt
-- Store unspentTxOut and blockHeigh on disk to avoid resync all the chain each time
 - Merkel tree
 - Better GUI
 - Manage wallets